Cosplay Fetish

 In practice

-The interest is expressed by wearing detailed costumes and adopting a character's voice, posture and personality, usually within negotiated role-play between partners.
+The interest is expressed by wearing detailed costumes and adopting a character's voice, posture and personality, usually within role-play negotiated in advance between consenting adults.
 The appeal can rest on the costume and its materials, the fantasy of becoming or meeting an admired character, and the playful theatricality of stepping fully into another identity, themes it shares with female masking and other transformation play.
+Because the costume is frequently self-made, the craft can be as much a part of the interest as the wearing of it.
+For most participants the erotic side stays in private settings with a partner and is kept out of conventions and other public cosplay spaces, which the hobby treats as explicitly non-sexual.

 Psychology